grafana/grafana-community-support-squad/resources/handbooks/issue-triage.md

 ### Scan for issues created by Grafanistas
 Even though we try to remind everyone in Grafana Labs to label their issues when they create them, not everyone remembers this every time.
 Issues created by Grafananistas are usually easier to triage and can be quickly redirected to the squads, so scanning for them can be a way to quickly reduce the amount of issues in triage.

 To know whether a user is part of Grafana Labs, you can hover over their username.
-If they're part of our orf you'll be able to see it in the tooltip as "Member of Grafana Labs".
+If they're part of our org you'll be able to see it in the tooltip as "Member of Grafana Labs".

-### Identify when an issue should be pass to the devs
+### Identify when an issue should be passed to the devs
 - If the issue involves a hard setup that'd take a long time: label it, add it to a project, and move on.
 - If there's enough evidence that shows a developer should look into it (even if you haven't been able to reproduce it): label, add it to the project, and move on.